 Have people you have invited there with you, to help and support.
-These support people could be family, friends, your guardian, service provider staff
+These support people could be family, friends, your guardian, service provider staff.

-It is important to share as much as can you about yourself and your life with the NDIA planner.
+It is important to share as much as you can about yourself and your life with the NDIA planner.
 This will give you a better chance of getting the supports you need.